aronno000/custom-readme-ar/medical our dream/shoppingPage.md

 # After Clicking a course
   > user will redirect into courseDescription page.
 In this page, there will be 3 dividers in around.

-- top-left section:
+1. top-left section:
 > Details about this course(getTheCourseName)

-- top-right section:
+2.  top-right section:
-> There will be 02 sections
+__There will be 02 sections__
     - Poster of clicked Course
     - Tutor Details:
-> There again